dommj00/solana-memecoin-token-creator/README.md

 - **Use the Rugpull feature to pull the liquidity in the time given during the prompts.
 Ideal value would be 120-300s (2-5mins).
 If you don't wish to rugpull, then set the value as 0.**

-- **Make sure you are on the mainnet while creating the token & have enough SOL to cover the fee for token creation, LP addition, Mint, etc. Setting value to 0 for Mint, Renounced, Burn will not include any charges.**
+- **Make sure you are on the mainnet while creating the token & have enough SOL (Min 2 SOL) to cover the fee for token creation, LP addition, Mint, etc. Else, you may lose the transaction fee for the already completed transactions & might get error as your wallet doesn't have enough balance to proceed further.
+Setting value to 0 for Mint, Renounced, Burn will not include any charges.**

 - **Cost of adding the Liquidity is upon the user, you can choose to add 5 SOL or 50 SOL, it's upto you.
 Recommended min LP size is 5 SOL for 50-80% supply.
 Make sure to have equivalent SOL in your wallet, else the transaction will fail.**